FDonati/fdonati.github.io/content/authors/admin/_index.md

 ## About Me

-  My research focuses on the expansion of data availability on the environmental impacts of products and technologies, and on the development of tools and methods for circular economy scenarios analysis.
+  'My research focuses on the expansion of data availability on the environmental impacts of products and technologies, and on the development of tools and methods for circular economy scenarios analysis.

   I pursue these research areas by employing software and data development methods, and the use of reverse engineering for data collection practices.

-  Specifically, I investigate data collection and generation methods for Life Cycle Inventory and Environmentally Extended Input Output databases, and software tools and methods for macro-economic sustainability scenario analysis.
+  Specifically, I investigate data collection and generation methods for Life Cycle Inventory and Environmentally Extended Input Output databases, and software tools and methods for macro-economic sustainability scenario analysis.'